-- Hayao Miyazaki's Future Boy Conan had its characters change out of their wardrobes when the plot stopped moving, but every time something interesting happens they jump back into their old, ragged clothes as fast as they can.
+- Hayao Miyazaki's Future Boy Conan has its characters change out of their wardrobes when they're relaxing at High Harbor, but every time trouble starts up they jump back into their old, ragged clothes as fast as they can.

 - In Fullmetal Alchemist, Edward Elric wears different clothes on occasion when he's not running around being the Fullmetal Alchemist, but when something important happens he's usually wearing his customary black clothing and red jacket.

-- Glaringly inverted in Hime Chen Otogi Chikku Idol Lilpri.
-The costume-changing Magic Idol Singers wear a different outfit every time they transform, but wear the same exact outfits when they're not.
+- Glaringly inverted in Spellbound!
+Magical Princess Lil'Pri.
+The costume-changing Magic Idol Singers wear a different outfit every time they transform but wear the same exact outfits when they're not.

 - Very rarely, officers on Star Trek will get out of their uniforms when off duty.
 Especially when on shore leave, or if we have occasion to catch them going to bed.